doctor-phil/network/README.md

 ## Project Description
 This project aims to provide a library of services for network related activities.
 The directed_graph.c file implements a directed graph and can represent node adjacencies in both the adjacency list and adjacency matrix representations.
 Dijkstra's shortest path and Floyd-Warshall's all pairs shortest paths algorithms have been implemented.
 In addition, reading adjacency matrix representations from files to construct the directed graph structure is also supported.

-## Installing and Running
+## Installing & Running
 Clone the repository as appropriate for your machine.
 Instructions on how to clone a repository for your specific machine can be found at this [GitHub webpage](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 <br />
 <br />
 To use the DiGraph structure and its features, write your code in the file main.c.
 All services for the DiGraph structure are supported in this file.

-### Compiling and Using the DiGraph
+### Compiling & Using the DiGraph
 What follows in this section is examples of how to compile from the command line, initialize the structure, create and add vertices to the structure, and add arcs between vertices in the structure.
 <br />
 #### Compiling
 The command `make digraph` can be used to compile from a command line environment.
+The resulting `digraph` executable file will be created.

 #### Initializing
 The DiGraph struct is initialized based on the size of the type to be stored in the vertices.
 For example, here is a directed graph that stores char types.